 - Dijon mustard

 That’s it!
-You literally place the ingredients in a small mason jar, cover, shake and pour.
-So easy and so freakin’ delicious!
+You literally place the ingredients in a small jar, cover, shake to combine and use.
+So easy and so delicious!

-Tip: Like with most salads, dress just before serving so the greens don’t go limp.
+Tip: Like with most salads, dress just before serving so the lettuce doesn’t wilt.

-Speaking of nuts, give your sliced almonds a little toast in a dry pan for extra flavour.
-Don’t have the heat too high and watch ’em because they can burn quickly.
+- For extra flavour, give those sliced almonds a little toast in a pan.
+Don’t have the heat too high and watch them because they can burn quickly.
 And when they’re done?
 Remove them from the pan because they can continue to cook if left.

 More Easy Side Dish Recipes

-If you make this cold beet salad, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this cold beet salad, be sure to leave a comment below!

 creamy goat cheese, plenty of mixed greens and a scrumptious homemade